List of Country Music Association Awards ceremonies

 This is a list of Country Music Association Awards ceremonies and the winners in each ceremony.

 Ceremonies

 Below is a list of ceremonies, the years the ceremonies were held, their hosts, the television networks that aired them, and their locations.

 Most wins and nominations

 Below is a list of most wins and most nominations received by an artist each ceremony.

-Won four main awards in single year

-Only two artists have won the top four awards in a single year: Entertainer of the Year, Album of the Year, Male Vocalist/Female Vocalist/Group/Duo of the Year and Song of the Year: Vince Gill, in 1993 and Alan Jackson, in 2002.

-Controversies

 Categorical winners

 Below is a list of winners in the major categories by year.